 Christopher Lysik (he/him) is a Rhode Island-born, Brooklyn-based playwright and musician whose work often investigates the many intricacies of memory (personally and culturally).

-Christopher has developed work at Powerhouse Theater, Williamstown Theatre Festival, The Clemente, Rhode Island Youth Theatre, and Rutgers University, and was a finalist for the 2020 Greenhouse Residency at SPACE on Ryder Farm.
-Prior to writing, Christopher appeared as an actor at Shakespeare's Globe (London), Williamstown Theatre Festival, and Trinity Repertory Theater, among others.
-He currently holds a commission from Rhode Island Youth Theatre, for whom he is writing a musical adaptation of Robert Louis Stevenson's Treasure Island.
+He has developed work with Williamstown Theatre Festival, Powerhouse Theater, Fresh Ground Pepper, KCACTF, The Clemente, Rhode Island Youth Theatre, and Rutgers University.
+He is a 2024 recipient of the Marcus Bach Fellowship at The University of Iowa, and was a finalist for the 2020 Greenhouse Residency at SPACE on Ryder Farm.
+Prior to writing, he appeared as an actor at Shakespeare's Globe (London), Williamstown Theatre Festival, and Trinity Repertory Theater, among others.
+Christopher's gender-equitable, musical adaptation of Treasure Island, commissioned by Rhode Island Youth Theatre, is set to premiere in August 2023.

-He has assisted on projects with various playwrights and composers, including Mashuq Mushtaq Deen, Geoffrey Nauffts, and Zoe Sarnak.
-Christopher has also held positions at Manhattan Theatre Club and New Dramatists.
+Christopher has assisted on projects with playwrights and composers including Mashuq Mushtaq Deen, Zoe Sarnak, and Geoffrey Nauffts.
+He has also held positions at Manhattan Theatre Club and New Dramatists.

 He is a proud member of the Dramatists Guild, and an even prouder cancer survivor.
 MFA: Iowa Playwrights Workshop (in progress).
 BFA: Rutgers- Mason Gross School of the Arts (Acting).